-The placing or renewal of the name "Singer" (Reg.
-U. S. Pat.
-Off.) or any of the trade marks of The Singer Manufacturing Company on any machine that has been repaired, rebuilt, reconditioned, or altered in any way whatsoever outside a Singer factory or an authorized Singer agency is forbidden.
-Genuine Singer Needles should be used in Singer Machines.
-These Needles and their Containers are marked with the Company's Trade Mark "SIMANCO."
-1 Needles in Containers marked "For Singer Machines" are not Singer made needles.
+The improper placing or renewal of the Trade-Mark "SINGER" or any other of the Trade-Marks of The Singer Manufacturing Company (all of which are duly Registered Trade-Marks) on any machine that has been repaired, rebuilt, reconditioned, or altered in any way whatsoever outside a Singer factory or an authorized Singer agency is forbidden.
+Genuine "SINGER" Needles should be used in "SINGER" Machines.
+These Needles and their Containers are marked with the Company's Trade-Mark "SIMANCO" 1 Needles in Containers marked "FOR SINGER MACHINES" are NOT "SINGER" made needles.

-2 DESCRIPTION Machine 66-18, for family use, has an oscillating sewing hook and makes the lock stitch.
+DESCRIPTION Machine 66-18, for family use, has an oscillating sewing hook and makes the lock stitch.
 Back tacking is easily done on this machine after moving the stitch regulating lever to the upper end of the stitch indicator slot to reverse direction of stitching as instructed on page 18.
 The machine is especially designed for operation by electricity, having an efficient electric motor attached to the upright part of its arm.
 The motor drives the machine through a belt and the speed is regulated by a combination knee and foot controller.
 It is also equipped with an electric spotlight.